rgbd-motion-gaze-tracking/Trina2GazeControl/README.md

 5. git clone this repository into /catkin_ws/src/TRINA-WPI-2.0/trina2_control/src

-6. return your cmd directory to catkin_ws to launch and run this.
+6. return your cmd directory to /catkin_ws to launch and run this.
 You will need 4 command windows.

 7. `roslaunch trina2_gazebo trina2.launch`